Fusionaimcp4/localboxs/README.md

 ### Manual Steps After Generation

+**With n8n API configured (automatic):**
+1. ✅ n8n workflow automatically cloned and configured
+2. ✅ System message automatically injected
+3. ✅ Webhook path and URL automatically set
+4. ✅ Chatwoot bot automatically created and assigned
+5. Test the demo URL to ensure the chat widget works end-to-end

+**Without n8n API (manual):**
 1. Duplicate the Main n8n workflow in the n8n UI
 2. Name the new workflow with the business name
 3. Open the "Main AI" node and paste the generated system message content
+4. Set webhook path to the business name
+5. Create and assign Chatwoot bot manually
-4. Test the demo URL to ensure the chat widget works end-to-end
+6. Test the demo URL to ensure the chat widget works end-to-end

 ## Getting Started